 You can help pupils to learn this by giving them opportunities to tell the same or similar story from different points of view or by modifying the story.

 Case Study 2: Turning an ‘outsider’ into a main character in a story

-Festus, one of the pupils in Mrs Folorunsho Momoh’s Primary 6 class had been badly injured in a car accident and could only walk with crutches.
-One day, he told Mrs Momoh that he felt sad because all the stories about boys in their English textbook described how these boys enjoyed doing things that he couldn’t do.
-Mrs Momoh felt very upset because she had not thought about this.
+Festus, one of the pupils in Mrs Fortunate Adjahoe’s Class 6 had been badly injured in a car accident and could only walk with crutches.
+One day, he told Mrs Adjahoe that he felt sad because all the stories about boys in their English textbook described how these boys enjoyed doing things that he couldn’t do.
+Mrs Adjahoe felt very upset because she had not thought about this.
 She asked Festus what he did when he was at home and found out that he was a skilled musician who played both drums and a tin flute.
 She asked him if he would play his instruments for the class.
 He was a bit shy about this but finally said he would.

 During the lesson, some pupils went to Festus and his partner to ask advice on details for their stories.
 In the next lesson, the pairs continued their discussion and wrote and drew their individual stories.

 While Mrs Adjahoe was reading the stories, she realised that there were other pupils in the class who probably felt ‘left out’ of the stories in the textbooks and the class storybooks.
 She started to plan ways of giving recognition to these pupils, too.